Learn More About Our Awards

 The award submissions will be judged by a panel of industry professionals.
-In the event that a judge cannot objectively review a nomination due to a conflict of interest, for example, where the nomination is from a current or former employer or colleague, the judge is asked to recuse him- or herself from the review process.
+In the event that a judge cannot objectively review a nomination due to a conflict of interest where the nomination is from a current or former employer or colleague, the judge is required to recuse him- or herself from the review process.

 Supporting Documents and Samples

-In addition to completing the nomination forms, the Awards Committee requires supporting materials, including samples, to duly consider each submission.
-Supporting materials must be submitted electronically and MUST be limited to three (3) files (slides and Word docs must not exceed three pages each).
+In addition to completing the nomination forms, the Awards Committee requires supporting materials, including product samples, to duly consider each submission.
+Supporting materials must be submitted electronically and MUST be limited to three (3) PDF pages.
 Submit files in PDF format only.
-Nominees may also submit videos (online links or mp4 format, not exceeding three minutes) explaining their product or program.
-Submitted materials and/or samples will not be returned except where shipping arrangements are made by the nominee.
+Nominees may also submit, a maximum of three URL and online video links explaining their product or program.
+Product samples will not be returned except where shipping arrangements are made by the nominee.

 Product samples must be sent to the following address by the nomination deadline:

 Attention: COPA Awards Committee

 101-1335 Morningside Ave.